Monishgithub123/Predico-Disease-Prediction-Application-/README.md

 # Predico-Disease-Prediction-Application-

-Powered by Pyhton , Django and PostgreSql
+Powered by Python , Django and PostgreSql

 ## Overview
 This project is designed to predict diseases based on symptoms provided by the user.
 It utilizes a machine learning model trained on a dataset and is integrated with a Django backend.
 PostgreSQL is used as the database to store application data.